HoussemMhiri/Expenses_Tracker/README.md

 ## Configuration

-You can customize the toast notifications by editing the configuration in your Vue app’s `main.js` file or where vue-toastification is initialized.
+You can customize the toast notifications by editing the configuration in your Vue app’s `main.js` file.

 ### Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue to discuss your ideas.